aldostools/COBRA/487/REX/README.md

     .
 Added sm_get_temperature patch in kernel (by Evilnat) .
 Added sm_get_fan_policy patch in kernel (by Evilnat) .
 Added sm_set_fan_policy patch in kernel (by Evilnat) .
+Fixed black screen on CFW2OFW games (by Evilnat) .
 Fixed Control FAN payload, avoids loading previous mode (by Evilnat) .
 Disable stage2.bin while Recovery Menu is loaded (by haxxxen)
 ###### To do:
     . reActPSN
     .
 QA flag